 As noted, the now-dead post is mainly interesting for what it didn’t contain — namely, a single bit of information that makes the reports at the cited gossip sites any more likely to be true.
 But here’s a screengrab for posterity (click images to enlarge).

 See, internet websites are abuzz, and now they’re even more abuzz thanks to this column that did nothing but tell you that the internet websites were abuzz in the first place.

-As for why the PD/Cleveland.com pulled the piece, a cease-and-desist letter might have done it given that “the republication of someone else’s defamatory statement can itself be defamatory” under certain circumstances.
-(A local industry source tells us that Cleveland R&B radio station 93.1 FM (WZAK) received such a letter in connection with a similar piece that ran at its website that’s also been pulled, and local hip-hop station Z 107.9 published then pulled a post on the subject from its website as well.)
+As for why the PD/Cleveland.com pulled the piece, a cease-and-desist letter might have done the trick given that “the republication of someone else’s defamatory statement can itself be defamatory” under certain circumstances.
+A local industry source told me that Cleveland R&B radio station 93.1 FM (WZAK) received such a letter in connection with a similar piece that ran at its website that’s also been pulled, and local hip-hop station Z 107.9 published then pulled a post on the subject from its website as well.

 Or maybe someone at the PD came independently to the idea that publishing a piece based entirely on an anonymously-sourced report by Sandra Rose, etc., wasn’t the best idea.

 Rose (pictured directly above) advertises her location on her Twitter page as “behind you.”
 She’s best known for reporting that Jermaine Dupri threatened to kill her, and also for trolling the living daylights out of Rihanna and Beyonce (“Notice her hips are nonexistent?
 In fact she’s not even shapely. just thick in the thighs with no definition between her hips and her waist. … hip pads?”).